appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ## Preparing Docker Image

 I will be building my docker image inside a Jenkins container, therefore I will need to have the docker commands available inside the container.
 I will attach a volume to Jenkins from the host file.
-Inside the server where Jenkins is running on DigitalOcean server (droplet), I have access to docker commands but I want to have access inside the Jenkins container.
-I'll SSH in the droplet to demo what I mean.
+Inside the server where Jenkins is running on DigitalOcean, I actually do have access to docker commands but I want to have access inside the Jenkins container.I'll SSH in the droplet to demo what I mean.

 As shown below, I have Jenkins available and running inside the droplet but I want to be able to run it inside the Jenkins container.
 To get that sorted, I'll mount docker runtime directory from the droplet into the container as a volume.